cabforum/cabforum.org/content/posts/2017/2017-03-08-ballot-187-make-caa-checking-mandatory.md

 ## Statement of Intent

-Certificate Authority Authorization (CAA) is a DNS Resource Record defined in RFC 6844 – , published in January 2013.
+Certificate Authority Authorization (CAA) is a DNS Resource Record defined in [RFC 6844][2] – , published in January 2013.
 It allows a DNS domain name holder to specify one or more Certification Authorities (CAs) authorized to issue certificates for that domain and, by implication, that no other CAs are authorized.

 The intent of this motion is to make it mandatory for CAs to check CAA records at issuance time for all certificates issued (except in a few special cases), and to prevent issuance if a CAA record is found which does not permit issuance by that CA. This therefore allows domain owners to set an issuance policy which will be respected by all publicly-trusted CAs, and allows them to mitigate the problem that the public CA trust system is only as strong as its weakest CA.